ayohdev/planitlocal/README.md

 ## Project Setup Instructions for Local Environment

 This document provides step-by-step instructions to set up the local development environment for the project on both macOS and Windows.
-WIll made this edit

 ### Prerequisites